Graph coverings and twisted operators: Twisted operators on graph coverings

-\begin{remark} The existence of an isomorphism~$W^{\widetilde{\V}}\simeq Z^\V$ is a chain-complex version of the \new{Eckmann-Shapiro Lemma}, traditionally stated in the context of group (co)homology (see e.g.~\cite[p.~73]{Brown}).
+\begin{remark} The existence of a natural isomorphism~$W^{\widetilde{\V}}\simeq Z^\V$ is a chain-complex version of the \new{Eckmann-Shapiro Lemma}, traditionally stated in the context of group (co)homology (see e.g.~\cite[p.~73]{Brown}).
 Moreover, the tensor-product definition of the induced representation (see~\cite[Chapter~7]{Serre}) makes the existence of this isomorphism a routine check.
-The interesting part of Theorem~\ref{thm:main} is the explicit form of this isomorphism in this setting, which turns out to conjugate the relevant twisted adjacency operators. \end{remark}
+The interesting part of Theorem~\ref{thm:main} is the explicit form of this natural isomorphism in our setting, which turns out to conjugate the relevant twisted adjacency operators. \end{remark}

 Before giving the proof of Theorem~\ref{thm:main}, we present a couple of consequences.

 \begin{corollary} If~$\widetilde{\G}$ is a connected covering digraph of~$\G$ of finite degree, then~$\A_{\widetilde{\G}}$ is conjugate to~$\A_\G\oplus\A_\G^{\rho'}$ for some representation~$\rho'$ of~$\pi_1(\G,v_0)$. \end{corollary}